-Downtown Prescott & RiverWalk District
+PART II - URBAN DESIGN GUIDELINES

-1.0 Introduction
+PURPOSE OF URBAN DESIGN GUIDELINES

-1.1 Intent
+The guidelines are intended as a tool for the Town to guide and evaluate future development, and to ensure that future development adheres to the vision for the Downtown and the Waterfront as established by the community as part of this process.

-- 1.1.1 The guidelines are intended as a tool for the Town to guide and evaluate future development, and to ensure the level of design quality and neighborhood activity generated by new development, renovations, and other improvements is consistent with the vision for the Downtown and the Waterfront as established by the community as part of this process.
 The guidelines are not definitive, but instead they are a framework that can be used to evaluate and to determine whether or not a proposed project fits within the vision for Prescott.
-All projects should respect the general urban design considerations prior to evaluation under the guideline framework. - 1.1.2 Properties located within the Downtown Core/RiverWalk District zoning area must comply with the Downtown Sign Design Guidelines.
-Design guideline compliance will be measured against the Design Guidelines Checklist, attached as Appendix 4.
+All projects should respect the basic urban design considerations prior to evaluation under the guideline framework.

-1.2 Guideline Organization
+GUIDELINE ORGANIZATION

-1.2.1 The guidelines are organized into six sections.
-The first two sections address specific issues related to the historical façade restoration and infill development on King Street; sections three, four, and five address streetscape improvement, commercial signage and parking in the downtown; and the last section addresses issues related to waterfront design.
+The guidelines are organized into six sections.
+The first two sections address specific issues related to the historical façade restoration and infill development on King Street; sections three, four, and five address streetscape improvement, commercial signage and parking in the downtown; and the last section addresses issues related to the design and implementation of the Waterfront Park.